-path traverses a node in the specified onion group, and adversaries can correlate the information about paths from compromised nodes.
-The numerical and simulation results of L = 3 and L = 5 are very close to each other when the percentage of compromised nodes is less than 30 percent.
+Figure 12 illustrates the path anonymity for different values of L with respect to the percentage of compromised nodes.
+From this figure, we can validate our intuition that the anonymity decreases when L increases.
+This is because any onion path traverses a node in the specified onion group, and adversaries can correlate the information about paths from compromised nodes.
+The numerical and simulation results of L = 3 and L = 5 are very close to each other when the percentage of compromised nodes is less than 30%.
 However, these lines gradually grow apart from each other when the percentage of compromised nodes increases.
-The reason for this gap is that our models assume that the number of compromised nodes r.
+The reason for this gap is that our models assume that the number of compromised nodes c is much smaller than the number of nodes n.

-Fig. 13 demonstrates the path anonymity for different values of L with respect to the group size, where the percentage of compromised nodes is set to be 10 percent.
+Figure 13 demonstrates the path anonymity for different values of L with respect to the group size, where the percentage of compromised nodes is set to be 10%.
 As can be seen in the figure, the numerical and simulation results are very close to each other.
-From Figs. 10, 11, 12, and 13, we can observe a tradeoff between the delivery rate and anonymity, i.e., the delivery rate increases, but the anonymity decreases as L increases.
+From Figures 10 to 13, we can observe a tradeoff between the delivery rate and anonymity, i.e., the delivery rate increases, but the anonymity decreases as L increases.